 WHY YOU SHOULD GOLook forward to sampling top notch vino at New Zealand’s most exclusive wineries; meeting experts and admiring dramatic landscapes as you go.
 After nearly two weeks of sublime wine tasting head off to the picturesque Abel Tasman National Park and flop on its white powdery beaches.

-Wine lovers: you’re in for a treat.
+Wine and food lovers: you’re in for a treat.
 This trip takes you to some of New Zealand’s most exclusive wineries in stunning destinations.
 Meet the experts, taste rare vintages and admire dramatic landscapes before ending up on curved white sand beaches for a final finale.
 Bottoms up…

 Waiheke Island of wine

 Stepping off the plane at Auckland Airport, you’ll be whisked away by helicopter to Waiheke Island (pronounced Y-heckie).
 Here, you’ll soon find yourself being warped into the slow-paced island life, and quickly transforming into the ultimate beachcomber while nestling in the luxury surroundings of the Boatshed.
 The Island lies on the same relative latitude as the southern tip of Italy, not only making it the perfect getaway for those escaping the winter chill, but it also means Waiheke benefits from ideal conditions to produce fantastic wine.

 Never heard of, or tasted, the mouth-watering reds of Waiheke?
 That’s because most of Waiheke’s wine is only available for purchase on the island or at selected fine dining restaurants around the world.
 Quelle treat.
 Our expert wine guide will escort you to the most reputable vineyards and restaurants of Stoney Ridge (fine Cabernet blends, anyone?), internationally renowned Gold Water Estate and many more.
 Better pack light and leave room in the suitcase for a couple of bottles to bring home.